-Often referred to as the cradle of Western civilization, Greece is a country that was very influential in ancient times and still draws people of modern times to her ancient charms.
+As the birthplace of Western civilization.
+Greece is a country that was very influential in ancient times and still draws people of modern times to her ancient charms.
 Located in south Eastern Europe with thousands of islands throughout the Adriatic, Aegean and Ionian seas, Greece is a tourist’s paradise.

-Santorini is popular for its black (volcanic sand) beaches while Rhodes has castles built by the Knights of Saint John.
-It also contains some remnants of the Roman and Byzantine empires in addition to its classic medieval architecture.
+Santorini is popular for its black (volcanic sand) beaches, while Rhodes has castles built by the Knights of Saint John.
+Rhodes also boasts remnants of the Roman and Byzantine empires as well as classic medieval architecture.